 The feedback originator supervisor will review and approve or reject the FBF.
 If the FBF needs clarification, the supervisor e-mails the form back to the originator for edits.
 Once the supervisor approves the FBF, he or she forwards the FBF to ROP_Feedback.Resource@nrc.gov.
 (If the supervisor rejects the FBF, he or she explains to the originator the basis for the rejection.)

-e-mail address
+At the regional offices, once the originating supervisor approves the FBF, he or she will forward the FBF to the TSAB/IPAT BC or TL, who will forward all regional feedback forms to the NRR Inspection Manual Coordinator through the ROP_Feedback.Resource@nrc.gov e-mail address.

+Headquarters supervisors will submit their feedback forms to the ROP_Feedback.Resource@nrc.gov e-mail address for consideration.
+ROP feedback forms will be discussed and prioritized at the Branch Chief counterpart meeting.
+Feedback forms outside of the ROP program will be sent to the ROP_Feedback.Resource@nrc.gov e-mail address for assignment and forwarded to the appropriate Document Lead.

 07.03 NRR Inspection Manual Coordinator (Section G):

 a.
+Hold all submitted feedback forms for the semi-annual Branch Chief counterpart meeting discussion, unless instructed otherwise by the IRAB, IRIB, or IRSB BC.

-nters into the Inspection Program feedback database to assign a unique tracking number.
+b.
+Enters approved feedback forms into the Inspection Program feedback database to assign a unique tracking number.

 c.
-Transmit the FBF to the Document Lead, originator, and originator’s supervisor within ten (10) business days of .
+Transmit the FBF to the Document Lead, originator, and originator’s supervisor within ten (10) business days of prioritization.

 d.
 Post open FBF on the Inspection Program Feedback Forms SharePoint site.